enzorocha/Airbnb-Seattle-Enzo-Rocha/README.md

 # Airbnb Seattle
-A simple analysis of Airbnb Seattle hosts, to assist in the elaboration of the article on the medium "Staying with Python" - done by Enzo Rocha.
+A simple analysis of Airbnb Seattle hosts, to assist in the elaboration of the article on the medium https://enzo-santanarocha.medium.com/se-hospedando-com-o-python-2ea7208dfd7a- done by Enzo Rocha.
 On the jupyter notebook, I prepared the base and generated graphics to draw some questioning conclusions that emerged during the analysis.

 At first I imported the necessary libraries: numpy